 How the options compare

 There is no single "best" tool, the right choice depends on whether you run one rec league or a large multi-sport organization.
-Here is the honest landscape:
+Here is the honest landscape, with rough setup-time and total-cost ranges for a 12-team league:

 All-in-one club platforms

 SportsEngine, LeagueApps, and Stack Sports products are powerful and deep.
 They are built for organizations with thousands of players, paid staff, and travel programs.
-For a volunteer running a 12-team rec league, they tend to be expensive, slow to set up, and heavy on features you will never open.
-Several also take a percentage of registration revenue.
+For a volunteer running a 12-team rec league, they tend to be expensive (typically $200+ per month plus a per-registration cut), slow to set up (a week of configuration for a first season), and heavy on features you will never open.
+Several also take a percentage of registration revenue on top of card processing fees.

 Team-first apps

-TeamSnap and GameChanger are excellent at the single-team level - rosters, availability, score-keeping.
+TeamSnap and GameChanger are excellent at the single-team level, rosters, availability, score-keeping.
 They are weaker as a league-wide administrative system: registration, cross-team standings, payments to a league account, and weather broadcasts are not their core.
+A coach can use TeamSnap to manage their team while the league admin still ends up running registration in a separate tool.

 Free tools

 TeamLinkt and similar free apps remove the price objection but usually monetize through ads or upsells, and support is limited.
-Free is a real option for a tiny league; it gets painful as you grow.
+Free is a real option for a tiny league of three or four teams; it gets painful as soon as you cross 100 players and start needing real registration, payment reconciliation, and customer support.

 Purpose-built rec-league software

-This is the category LeagueReady sits in: built specifically for the volunteer admin of an independent rec league.
-Flag football divisions and stats ship by default, registration and payment are a single flow, and the platform fee on registration revenue is 0% - your league keeps every dollar parents pay.
-The trade-off is the opposite of the club platforms: less tournament-management depth, far faster setup.
+This is the category Go LeagueReady's flag football league software sits in: built specifically for the volunteer admin of an independent rec league.
+Flag football divisions and stats ship by default, registration and payment are a single flow, and the platform fee on registration revenue is 0%, your league keeps every dollar parents pay.
+The trade-off is the opposite of the club platforms: less tournament-management depth, far faster setup (a first season in a single afternoon).
+See current pricing or try the live demo if you want a feel for what the admin dashboard actually looks like.

 The questions to ask before you commit

-- What is the total cost, subscription plus any per-registration percentage plus card processing?
+- What is the total cost: subscription plus any per-registration percentage plus card processing?
+Get a single number for the season.

-- Where do registration payments land, directly in your league bank account, or in the vendor's account first?
+- Where do registration payments land, directly in your league bank account (Stripe Connect or similar), or in the vendor's account first?
+The second pattern is where the per-registration skim usually lives.

 The bottom line